 Where this has become a normal condition in society, sociological theory must also adapt to it.
 System boundaries can no longer be understood as edges of the system, as skins or membranes by which a system fortifies itself, so to speak. . . .
 Rather, a social system is nothing other than the one side, the inner side, the operating side of the form of the system, and with every operation of the system, the distinctness of the system as opposed to the environment is reproduced.
 The autopoiesis of a meaning system is nothing other than the reproduction of this difference.

 (Theory of Society, vol. 1, 188-89)

-Luhmann seems more interested in time than in space.
-Everything seems to come back to the temporal dimension (although he discusses three dimensions: factual, social, and temporal.).
+Luhmann is more interested in time than in space.
+Everything comes back to the temporal dimension (although he discusses three dimensions: factual, social, and temporal).
 For instance, law is about time insofar as it about the stabilization of normative expectations.